Payment Plan vs Lump Sum: How to Negotiate a Hospital Bill

 Get a focused review and action checklist based on your claim details before you call insurer or provider billing.

-Check My EOB NowWhen lump-sum discounts make sense
+Check My EOB NowWhen a lump-sum settlement makes sense

 Ready to apply this to your own bill?